Buying Property Through a Limited Company UK: Should I Do It?

 Anonymity

 Buying property through a limited company is not the best option if you’re conscious of privacy concerns and publicly available data.
 The details of company directors are filed with Companies House and are publicly searchable.
-If you want to remain anonymous when buying a property in the UK, you should contract the services of UK property investment experts for the best advice.
+If you want to remain anonymous when buying a property in the UK, you should contact the services of UK property investment experts for the best advice.
 Contact Baron & Cabot for a free consultation on your property investment options.

 Administration